CounterpartyXCP/counterparty-gui/README.md

             }
         }

+        // prepare the confirmation message
         var confirmMessage = "Do you really want to send " + sendFormComp.quantity + " " + root.currentAsset +
                              " to " + sendFormComp.destination;

+        // ask a confirmation
         if (GUI.confirm("Confirm send", confirmMessage)) {
+        	// make the RPC call
             var result = xcpApi.call(query);
             if (result) {
+            	// display the transaction hash
                 GUI.alert("Transaction done", result);
             }
         }